 - NYC Vaccination Record or other official immunization record from within or outside the U.S., including from your healthcare provider.

-- Properly worn masks (covering mouth and nose) are required when guests move through common areas of the house.
+- Properly worn masks (covering mouth and nose) are recommended when guests move through common areas of the house.

 Guests are offered use of the first floor bathroom.
 You are welcome to use the backyard garden.
 You will be provided with use of the shared mini-fridge, cabinet to store food, coffee maker, and microwave during your stay.

 At this time, you will not be offered additional use of the kitchen or kitchen items due to Covid safety, and we ask you to limit time in common spaces to moving through them, as these are the primary living spaces of the twelve house residents.
 Guests are not permitted on the upstairs resident floors of the house.

 - Guests are welcome to enjoy your food in your room, on the tables in the backyard garden, on the front stoop area, or outside of the house.
 Many NYC restaurants provide outdoor seating.